kammitama5/kammitama5.github.io/_posts/2021-02-25-Thursday-February-25th.md

 - I remember speaking with my parents just a weekend ago.
 My dad mentioned that when they met my professors in Undergrad, they were in a state of shock about me, but gushing to my parents about me.
 Their biggest shock was that they didn't know where I had come from, how I just "came out of nowhere", and blew everyone out of the water.
 They just couldn't understand how I had just come out of nowhere, curiously sat in their classes, not necessarily needing to be there, soaking everything up like a sponge.
+Coincidentally, I don't remember any of these kinds of things, but it made me smile.
+Sometimes, it takes the world a while to catch up.
+Today, I am grateful for the people who had that vision and talent to see something in me before everyone else caught on.
-- I haven't changed, but I'd like to think that by doing this, I had changed some assumptions people had about me.
+- In terms of general curiosity, I haven't changed, but I'd like to think that by doing this, I had changed some assumptions people had about me.

 ## I've been wandering through a new world
  - I've currently been involved in a few new ventures, where I'm often the only person like myself.
 But I'm of the belief that the culture of the community, if